exercism/blog/posts/hello-world-machine.md

 #### The Reversal

-The machine somehow have the greeting ready, but something about it looks a bit ..backward.
+The machine somehow knows the greeting, but something about it looks a bit ..backward.

 ```python
 def hello() -> str: